Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 Courtesy Runners:

 A courtesy runner may be used for the pitcher and catcher at any time after reaching base.
 The courtesy runner may be anyone not having started or appeared in the game (when using other than continuous batting) or in the event that all players have been placed in the line-up, after that point, the courtesy runner may be anyone not in the game.
-In a continuous batting order situation, a courtesy runner shall be the player who made the last out.
+A courtesy runner shall be the player who made the last out in a continuous batting situation.
 Note that this is an option and not a mandatory “speed-up” rule.
 Being a courtesy runner does not affect that player’s ability to enter the game at a later point.

 Notes on both Designated Hitter (DH) and/or Extra Hitter (EH)